 Originally founded to serve the financial needs of US immigrants in the early 1900s, Bank of America is one of today’s largest multinational banks — and a top-ten credit card issuer.
 Bank of America’s line of credit cards includes options for cash back and travel rewards, as well as 0% intro APR offers.

 While the average Bank of America cardholder has a score over 740, others are in 650 to 700 range.
-In addition to applying by responding to a pre-approval offer, you can apply for a Bank of America credit card online or by phone, or by heading into your local bank branch.
+You can apply for a Bank of America credit card online or by phone, or by heading into your local bank branch.

 One fun benefit of your new Bank of America credit card is the option to customize the look of your card.
 Bank of America cardholders can select from a number of cool card designs to help their card stand out from the crowd.